Norvegr Down Duvet Guide - Expert Advice

 Step 3 – Choosing the quality of down for your duvet

 All our duvets are made with pure, 100 % down – never feathers.
-Our down is also of the very best quality and has to pass a rigorous quality control test before being used.
+Rest assured that our down is of the highest quality and has to pass a rigorous quality control test before being used.

 Fill power is the international measurement for down’s capacity to retain air.
 This is measured on a scale from 1 to 15cm according to European norms – or, according to the International Down and Feather Bureau, on a scale from 0 – 225 mm or 0 – 900 CUIN, which is often referred to as “loft”.

-The fluffier and less compressed the down mix is, the better the quality of your comforter.
-The greater the fill power, the lower the weight of your duvet.
-This allows for more air both inside the duvet and between the duvet and your body, meaning moisture can escape and the air around you can be regulated to body temperature effectively.
+The fluffier and less compressed the down mix is, the better the quality of your duvet.
+And, the greater the fill power, the lower the weight of your duvet.
+This allows for more air, both inside the duvet, as well as between the duvet and your body; thus allowing for moisture to escape and the air around you to be regulated to body temperature effectively.

 100 % down - Fill power 11cm/155 mm/625 loft

 100 % down - Fill power 12cm/170 mm/705 loft

 Sea birds living in the Arctic develop ultra-warm down to cope with sub-zero temperatures.Snowy white down from the Arctic White Goose feels almost weightless, yet keeps the body at the ideal sleeping temperature.
 This down quality copes with cold winters as well as hot summers, creating a supremely comfortable personal micro-climate.